 \label{sec:evaluating_polsar_filters}

-Previous sections have developed a model for polsar, which is also shown to be applicable to sar,
+Previous sections have developed a model for POLSAR, which is also shown to be applicable to SAR.

-in this section, the use of consistent measures of distance in the context of polsar speckle filtering is briefly explored.
+In this section, the use of consistent measures of distance in the context of POLSAR speckle filtering is briefly explored.

-It has been found \cite{Rignot_1993_TGRS_896} that for sar data set that in its original domain:
+It has been found \cite{Rignot_1993_TGRS_896} that for SAR data set that in its original domain:

-ratio is a better evaluation than standard substractive residual.
+ratio is a better evaluation than standard subtractive residual.

 However, ratio residual is argued as not being natural for digital display \cite{Medeiros_2003_IJRS}.

-Our previous work in the context of sar speckle filtering found that
+Our previous work in the context of SAR speckle filtering found that

 in log-transformed domains, this ratio is transformed into a subtractive residual that is homoskedastic.

-The variance of sample log-determinant is shown linked to the ENL index.
+The variance of sample log-determinant is shown to be linked to the ENL index.

 This form the basis for evaluating POLSAR speckle filters over homogeneous areas.